tony-reddington/discover-wicklow/README.md

 ![](assets/images/colour-theme.png)

 #### Typography
- - The font used across the website is Lato because its simple and easy to read with sans serif as the fall back font.
+ - The font used across the website is Lato because it is simple and easy to read with Sans Serif as the fall back font.

 #### Imagery
- - The imagery used scross the website all represent Wicklow.
+ - The imagery used throughout the website all represents Wicklow.
 The main image on the home page is of Glendalough and is the most popular sight visited in Wicklow.
 Further popular Wicklow tourist location imagery appears on the Gallery page showing what Wicklow has to offer.
 The Contact page has a background image featuring Shamrocks representing Ireland adding some flare to the page.
 #### Wireframes

 * [Home wireframe](assets/wireframes/home.pdf)